White-winged black tern

 Voice: a rasping kreek-kreek call is given on New Zealand riverbeds and breeding grounds, also increasingly as birds moult into breeding plumage before migration.

 Similar species: non-breeding black-fronted and whiskered terns lack the club-shaped markings of the head.
-Non-breeding black tern (a vagrant to Australia, not recorded from New Zealand) is separable only after careful observation.
+Non-breeding black tern (an extremely rare vagrant to New Zealand) is separable only after careful observation.

 White-winged black terns breed from eastern Europe and Middle East to Manchuria, and winter south to South Africa, south-east Asia and Australasia.
 Migrants to New Zealand occur at many lagoons and estuaries from Northland to Southland, with largest groups recorded in Bay of Plenty, Hawke’s Bay, Marlborough and especially Canterbury.
 Birds in breeding plumage in the New Zealand summer (“southern cycle” birds) have been recorded on many riverbeds and associated wetlands from Southland to Marlborough, most often in Canterbury.
 The four New Zealand breeding records have been from Canterbury and Marlborough.

 White-winged black terns are summer migrants to New Zealand, favouring shallow coastal lagoons and small estuaries and associated wetlands, less often large harbours.
 These preferred sites provide habitat for emerging insects e.g. midges, craneflies and other flies, upon which the terns feed.